“What did you and Paige talk about at your touch base?” I asked Brendan at lunch the following week.

 With Brady’s recent shortcomings, I haven’t felt guilty that Brendan stops by to bring me lunch almost daily.
 One day he even came by on his way to a site and he called me to come down and retrieve my food because he was double parked.
 He was sitting there waiting in his big blacked out Jeep Grand Cherokee and I just can’t believe he’d fight all the city traffic just to bring me food.
 He’s basically my personal UberEats driver.

 And my new thing is to go through Brady’s pockets and wallet.
-He’s been coming home late and hasn’t been very nice so I figured something must be going.
+He’s been coming home late and hasn’t been very nice so I figured something must be going on.
 Or maybe I’m insecure.
 Or maybe I just feel guilty myself.
 Anyway, I found a business card in his wallet.

 After further investigation I found that she recently graduated from Harvard Business School.
 I’m sorry – what business does Brady have with a consultant?
 And she’s far younger than us.
 Since I’ve been approaching 30, I’ve been really insecure about age.
 I’ll update once I find out more.